jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 **General enforcement powers**

 ### 113 Enforcement officers may enforce transport legislation
-(1) An enforcement officer in uniform or in possession of a warrant or other evidence of his or her authority as an enforcement officer may enforce the provisions of—
+(1) An enforcement officer in uniform or in possession of a warrant or other evidence of their authority as an enforcement officer may enforce the provisions of—
   (a) the Local Government Act 1974, the Local Government Act 2002, the Road User Charges Act 2012, the Government Roading Powers Act 1989, the Railways Act 2005, the Land Transport Management Act 2003, and this Act:
   (b) regulations and rules and bylaws in force under any Acts mentioned in paragraph (a).
 (2) Without limiting any other powers conferred on an enforcement officer, an enforcement officer, in enforcing any provisions referred to in subsection (1), may at any time—
-  (a) direct a person on a road (whether or not in charge of a vehicle) to give the person's full name, full address, date of birth, occupation, and telephone number, or such of those particulars as the enforcement officer may specify, and give any other particulars required as to the person's identity, and (unless the person is for the time being detained or under arrest under any enactment) give such information as is within the person's knowledge and as may lead to the identification of the driver or person in charge of a vehicle:
+  (a) direct a person on a road (whether or not in charge of a vehicle) to give the person's full name, full address, electronic address (if the person has an electronic address), date of birth, occupation, and telephone number, or such of those particulars as the enforcement officer may specify, and give any other particulars required as to the person's identity, and (unless the person is for the time being detained or under arrest under any enactment) give such information as is within the person's knowledge and as may lead to the identification of the driver or person in charge of a vehicle:
   (b) inspect, test, and examine—
     (i) the brakes or any other part of a vehicle on a road or any associated equipment; or (ii) a land transport document, or a document resembling a land transport document, displayed or carried on the vehicle: